No results for ""

 The Flutter SDK version 4 uses either a mobile key or a client-side ID as its credential, depending on the platform that you build for.
 If you are building for Windows, Mac, Linux, Android, or iOS, you must use a mobile key.
 If you are building for a web browser, you must use a client-side ID.
 In version 3, only a mobile key was accepted.

-Your environment's mobile key and client-side ID are both available in the Projects tab of your Account settings page.
+Your environment's mobile key and client-side ID are both available from the Environments list for each project.

 You can set these credentials in the LAUNCHDARKLY_MOBILE_KEY and LAUNCHDARKLY_CLIENT_SIDE_ID environment variables, and then use the CredentialSource helper to select your credential and provide it to your configuration.
 CredentialSource expects one of the two environment variables to be set, but not both.